-6.15.2 DRUG TRAINING MATERIAL
+6.15.2 CONTROLLED SUBSTANCES

-- (1) DHU members are provided with an authorisation from the Commissioner of Police to possess drug training material (DTM) for the purpose of training detector dogs. - (2) DTM is to be stored securely and is only to be accessed by members authorised to possess DTM. - (3) A DTM register is to be maintained and the respective dog handlers member in charge is to ensure that DTM movements are correctly audited. - (4) The Commissioner of Police is to provide a report to the ombudsman each financial year in relation to all authorisations and DTM.
+- (1) DHU members are provided with an authorisation from the Commissioner of Police to possess controlled substances for the purpose of training detector dogs. - (2) Controlled substances are to be stored securely and are only to be accessed by members authorised to possess them. - (3) A Controlled Substances register is to be maintained and the respective dog handler's member in charge is to ensure that movements of controlled substances are correctly audited. - (4) The Commissioner of Police is to provide a report to the Ombudsman each financial year in relation to all authorisations and controlled substances.